BOOKS OF POETRY

 rising.

-poems Xlibris, 2011 - softcover, 87 pages order from Xlibris: softcover - or ebook Grand Canyon Days explores one of the world's greatest geological wonders-- its past and present, its rock, waters, plants, and animals.
-The book spans fifty years of the author's life and reflects our current national identity and the Canyon's lingering sense of myth from earlier eras.
+Xlibris, 2011 - 87 pages softcover - or ebook The poems of Grand Canyon Days explore one of the world's great geological wonders-- its past and present, its rock, waters, plants, and animals.
+The book spans fifty years of the author's life and reflects on our national identity and the Canyon's lingering sense of myth from earlier eras.
 Along the way, we meet John Wesley Powell, ancient canyon residents, and a couple of ordinary American tourists.
 The book takes us into a deep place and deep thoughts about the social, environmental, and spiritual legacy of canyons. |

 Canyon Dawn